1967 Quarter Value (2026 Guide): Errors List & No Mint Mark Worth

 Rare 1967 Quarter Errors List

-Error coins from 1967 represent some of the most sought-after varieties in the Washington quarter series, with certain doubled die errors commanding significant premiums from specialist collectors.
+Error coins from 1967 represent some of the most sought-after varieties in the Washington quarter series, with certain errors commanding spectacular prices from specialist collectors.

-The 1967 DDR FS-801 (Doubled Die Reverse) features prominent doubling on the reverse design elements, particularly visible in the eagle’s features and lettering.
+The 1967 DDR FS-801 (Doubled Die Reverse) features prominent doubling on the reverse design elements — particularly visible in the eagle’s features and the surrounding lettering.
+The FS-501 designation refers to the Cherrypickers’ Guide to Rare Die Varieties, the authoritative reference book for U.S. coin varieties by authors Bill Fivaz and J.T.
+Stanton.

-FS-801 specimens exist in regular SMS Special Strike format as well as CAM varieties, with the CAM examples commanding higher premiums due to their enhanced contrast and visual appeal.
+A DDR (Doubled Die Reverse) error occurs when the die used to strike the reverse of the coin receives two slightly misaligned hub impressions during manufacture, creating a doubled or “ghost” image on the finished coins.
+The doubling is most apparent under 10× magnification.
+FS-801 specimens exist in regular SMS Special Strike format as well as CAM varieties, with the CAM examples commanding higher premiums due to their enhanced contrast.

 1967 SMS DDR FS-801 SP Quarter Price/Grade Chart